mui/mui-x/docs/data/data-grid/column-menu/column-menu.md

 />;
 ```

-If you're using TypeScript, for new items that you are adding, you'll need to specify new slots you are registering, using [module augmentation](https://www.typescriptlang.org/docs/handbook/declaration-merging.html#module-augmentation).
+If you're using TypeScript, for new items that you are adding, you'll need to specify new items you are registering, using [module augmentation](https://www.typescriptlang.org/docs/handbook/declaration-merging.html#module-augmentation).

 ```tsx
 declare module '@mui/x-data-grid' {